NC Cardinal Support and Staff Education

 Activate Purchase Order without loading items

 It is possible to activate a purchase order without loading items.
 Once the purchase order has been activated without loading items, it is not possible to load the items.
-This feature should only be used in situations where the copies have already been added to the catalogue, such as:
+This feature should only be used in situations where the copies have already been added to the catalog, such as:

 • Cleaning up pre-acquisitions backlog